 Joint resurfacing surgery helps repair cartilage defects in major joints by creating a smooth, continuous surface.
 Unlike joint replacement surgery, resurfacing ensures minimal structural changes to the joint.

 Patients are often able to return to their normal activities faster and more pain-free.
 Catholic Health's expert orthopedic surgeons often perform joint resurfacing on hip joints and knee joints following cartilage damage or arthritis.

 - Hip resurfacing

 Candidates for Joint Resurfacing

-While some younger patients, less than 40 years of age, may benefit from resurfacing surgery, this procedure is recommended mostly for those age 40-50 who need relief from joint pain, but do not have severe enough deterioration to require a joint replacement.
+While some patients younger than 40 years old may benefit from resurfacing surgery, this procedure is recommended mostly for those age 40-50 who need relief from joint pain but do not require a joint replacement.

-For an active person with joint pain, resurfacing has many advantages and could lead to a return your normal lifestyle and activity.
+For an active person with joint pain, resurfacing has many advantages and could lead to the return of your normal lifestyle and activity.

-Schedule an appointment to speak with an orthopedic surgeon to learn about the best option for you.
+Schedule an appointment with an orthopedic surgeon to learn about the best option for you.